codetech/icpc/README.md

 java Main < sample.in | diff sample.out -
 ```

-If there is no output, the program was succesful.
-Output indicates differences
+- No output: The program was succesful.
-between your output and what is expected.
+- Output: There were differences between your output and what was expected.

 ## Developing with Emacs

-If you use the emacs config at `configs/.emacs` (by copying or symlinking it to
+If you use the Emacs config at `configs/.emacs` (by copying or symlinking it to
-`~/.emacs`), then the following conveniences will be provided:
+`~/.emacs`, for instance), then the following keyboard shortcuts will be provided:

 - F5: Compile.
 - F6: Run program, printing output.
 - F7: Run program, diffing output against what is expected.

+Line-by-line syntax / error checking will also be available.